FStarLang/FStar/doc/book/intro.rst

 also had affine types and part of the intention then was to use affine types to encode separation logic---so the "\*" was also meant to evoke the separation logic "\*".
-But, the early affine versions of F* never really did have separation logic in that version.
+But, the early affine versions of F* never really did have separation logic.
 It took until almost a decade later to have a separation logic embedded in F* (see Steel), though without relying on affine types.